DiogoF17/LPOO_18-19/docs/README.md

 > If a monster touches the player, it will die, but it will inflict damage on the player, lowering his HP.

 ### Shooting/Attacking
-> The player will also be able to shoot the monsters from a distance, launching a projectile/bullet in a certain direction.
+> The player will also be able to shoot the monsters from a distance, using the arrow keys, launching a projectile/bullet in a certain direction.
 If a bullet hits a monster, it will die.
 The player's gun has a refresh rate, so the player can't be shooting at all times.

 ### Score
 > The current score is displayed at the top right of the screen.
 It will slowly increment from time to time, if the player manages to keep surviving.
 It will also increase, by a bigger amount, is an enemy is killed.